dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Analytics Services/Azure Synapse Analytics/Azure Synapse Analytics.md

 It uses ADLS Gen 2 (Data Lake) as its underlying datastore
 It is a PaaS (Platform as a Service) offering

-Data Warehouse Unit (DWU): Unit used for represent the cost/ compute of SQL Pool
+Data Warehouse Unit (DWU): Unit used to represent the cost/ compute of SQL Pool

 ![Synapse Architecture|600](../../images/azure-synapse-architecture.png)